niku09/SDLC_31_LTTS_Champs/README.md

 ## Introduction
 ---
 ## Library Managment System
 This project ia console application using the C programming language.
 This project is compiled in visual stdio code using GCC compiler.
-In this cosole application you can do basic library managment task like adding the book, view book list availability , delete book, ...etc.
+In this cosole application you can do basic library managment task like adding the book, view book list availability , delete book,update book ...etc.

 ## Research
 ---